Frequently Asked Questions

 Legal Requirements for Marrying in Australia.

-Before you may marry, the law requires that you sign and lodge with me the Notice of Intended Marriage.
+Before you may marry, the law requires that you sign and lodge with me this the Notice of Marriage form

 This form can be submitted to me 18mths prior to a wedding date but the cut off time is a minimum of one calendar month and one day prior to the wedding.
 You can submit your Notice in person to myself, or via fax/email or mail, once it is witnessed by any of the people stated at the back of the notice but you must bring the original Notice with you when you meet with me.
 The NIM form will remain active for 18 calendar months from the date of submission.